So why do visitors come to Hawick?

 There's always something happening in Hawick.
-That Reivers' Festival (otherwise referred to as Fire and Steel) in March, the series of Ride-outs leading up to the Common Riding in June, the Chess Congress in later June, the fortnight-long Summer Festival in August, the Buskers Festival in early September, and of course the town's famous Christmas Lights display throughout December.
+That Reivers' Festival (otherwise referred to as Fire and Steel) in March, the series of Ride-outs leading up to the Common Riding in June, the fortnight-long Summer Festival in August, the Buskers Festival in early September, and of course the town's famous Christmas Lights display throughout December.

 Top hotels, comfortable guesthouses, welcoming bed & breakfast houses, well-equipped caravan sites - all offering accommodation to the visitor, as well as advice on how to get the most out of a stay in the area.
 Turn to their page in our directory for fuller details of their facilities.